Kreyu/data-table-bundle/README.md

 }
 ```

-... and register it in the container as an abstract service:
+...and register it in the container as an abstract service:

 ```yaml
 services: